LTC Pharmacy at Home

 Rapid Relief Revenue: Medical At Home On-Demand Course

 "An Easy Guide to Identifying, Documenting, and Caring for Medical-At-Home Patients," with Paul Shelton and Bri Morris, sponsored by Compliant Pharmacy Alliance, is now available on demand.
 This webinar is packed with tips to get you started serving long-term care at home patients.
-Click here to access the recording, slides, and attestation form under "Resources" and "Media."
+Click here to access the recording, slides, and components needed in an attestation form under "Resources" and "Media."
 Happy learning!

 The Alliance for LTC Pharmacy @ Home Coalition

 NCPA’s LTC Division continues to advocate for LTC-at-home services.
-Most recently, we’ve worked with American Society of Consultant Pharmacists and Senior Care Pharmacy Coalition to form the Alliance for LTC Pharmacy @ Home Coalition.
+We’ve worked with American Society of Consultant Pharmacists and Senior Care Pharmacy Coalition to form the Alliance for LTC Pharmacy @ Home Coalition.

 Policy Documents